Damage control in an early land plant

 Fig.1: Cross-section of Aglaophyton

-with big cavity due to some herbivore, big cells around, a
+with a big cavity due to some herbivore, big cells around, a

 few dimly seen sections of coated fungus hyphae grown later in the